Eschatologue/CM_wiki/docs/class/artificer/forgewright.md

 ### Level 5: Extra Attack

-You can attack twice, instead of once, whenever you take the **:rsc-a: Attack**{ .rsc } action on your turn.
+You can attack twice, instead of once, whenever you take the **:rsc-a: Attack**{.rsc} action on your turn.

 ### Level 5: Weapon Mastery